-Click the Actions button for the pixel you want and click Get Tags.
+Click the Actions button for the pixel that you want to use and click Get Tags.

-In the Get Tags dialog, select and copy the Tag Code in the text box.
+In the Get Tags window, copy the Tag Code.

-Place the pixel script on your website's template or pages.
+Place the pixel script anywhere in the HEAD or BODY section of your website's template or pages.

 Optional: If your pixel rule uses parameters (key-value pairs) from your webpages, add these as data objects on the page (or in the template).
 You'll need to coordinate with the website team to set up any key-value pairs you want to use with your pixel.